Industrial Transformation Training Centres (ITTC)Overview

 - Capital works and general infrastructure costs.

-- Costs not directly related to research or the project, including but not limited to professional membership fees.
+- Costs not directly related to the project.

-- Salaries and/or on costs, in whole or in part, for CIs or PIs.
+- Salaries and/or on-costs, in whole or in part, for Directors, CIs or PIs.

-- Top ups for personnel above any given stipend or salary levels specified in the Grant Guidelines.
+- Salary top ups for personnel above any given stipend or salary levels specified in the Guidelines.

 - Research & Development